AxelAli/Tensorflow-Image-Classification/README.md

 ```
 Final test accuracy = XX.X%
 ```
 Great!
-We Trained it sucessfully!
+We Trained it successfully!

 ###Guessing the images!